wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 ### Contents
 - A detailed installation guid
-- Fixed incompatibilities.
+- Fixed incompatibility issues.
 Running fine 07.2021
 - A few program adjustments that eases the installation

 ### Program functionalities and contents